 Planning a date

-I do suggest to plan a date ahead of time, but don’t wait too long.
+I do suggest planning a date ahead of time, but don’t wait too long.
 The other side of planning a date that isn’t good is planning a date two weeks out.
 That’s too far off.
 And when you have something that’s far away, you have to hope that the texting momentum is on fire.

 Of course, there are exceptions.
 If you need to plan 2-3 weeks ahead because you travel plans, that’s okay!
 Just make sure that’s known to her and she’ll appreciate you making time for her even with your busy schedule.
 And as you wait for the date, make sure you’re on your texting game.
 Because waiting for the date with all that time can make it very easy to forget.
 It’s easy to lose momentum, and then you lose the date.